gnarlyquack/dr-strangetest-documentation/Writing-Tests.md

 Fair enough.
 Let's add some.

-EasyTest operates as follows:
+EasyTest discovers tests as follows:

 - A **test** is a function or method whose name begins with `test`.
 When such a function or method is found, it is run.
 - Test methods are organized into test classes, which is any class whose name begins with `test`.
 When such a class is found, an instance of it is instantiated and it is searched for test methods.